 - One (1) 35 lb.
 Bag - Purina Pro Plan High Protein Dog Food With Probiotics for Dogs, Shredded Blend Chicken & Rice Formula

-- Fortified with guaranteed live probiotics for digestive and immune health.
-Used to be known as SAVOR Shredded Blend Chicken and Rice Formula
+- Dog food formula used to be known as SAVOR Shredded Blend Chicken and Rice Formula

 Find Out Your Dog’s Nutritional Needs